Ouranosinc/Magpie/docs/configuration.rst

 .. versionadded:: 3.11

-This configuration describe the relevant details regarding the activation of settings :envvar:`MAGPIE_USER_REGISTRATION_ENABLED` and :envvar:`MAGPIE_ADMIN_APPROVAL_ENABLED`.
+This section describes the relevant details regarding the activation of settings :envvar:`MAGPIE_USER_REGISTRATION_ENABLED` and :envvar:`MAGPIE_ADMIN_APPROVAL_ENABLED`.
 If those settings are not defined, or are explicitly set to ``False``, all other options can be safely ignored.

 .. note::
-    When any of the above parameters are enabled, the :ref:`config_app_settings` regarding ``SMTP`` server and ``EMAIL`` options must be defined.
+    When any of the above parameters are enabled, the :ref:`config_app_settings` regarding ``SMTP`` server and ``EMAIL`` options must also be defined.

-    Once enabled, new :term:`User` accounts can be created by anyone instead of needing administrative access to create them.
-The new accounts will require a valid email in order to confirm and complete registration.
-    Furthermore, if :envvar:`MAGPIE_ADMIN_APPROVAL_ENABLED` is activated, an email will be sent to the configured administrator email location waiting for approval.
-Any new account will be in a :term:`Pending User` approval state until either email validation and administrator approval if enabled is completed.
-Pending users can be queried and managed only by administrator-level :term:`User`, using the relevant API user registration endpoint, or using the querystring ``status`` on normal user endpoint.

-    This kind of *user* is treated
-    differently than normal :term:`User` since its validation is incomplete, and will therefore not be returned by normal API and UI endpoints.
-Once validated, the corresponding :term:`User`
+All details regarding the procedures of registration and approval of user accounts are defined in section :ref:`user_registration`.

+Following are the full description of all configuration parameters employed by the :term:`User` registration and approval procedures.

 .. envvar:: MAGPIE_USER_REGISTRATION_ENABLED